MarcStaber/MarcStaber/README.md

 # ReservationSystem
-This is a Reservationsystem for courts.
+This is a Reservationsystem for courts. --> Wer das liest ist doof! ;)

 files/